DrkTheDon/BlackDC/README.md

-# BlackDC IS OPENED AGAIN!
+# BLACKDC IS CLOSED.
+I will not be updating the selfbot here anymore, It will all be private.

 ## INSTALLATION/WIKI
 Head over to the [wiki](https://github.com/DrkTheDon/BlackDC/wiki) to find **installations** and anything else!